Lough Mask Murders: Disappearance

 At 10:00 a.m., the Huddys left Michael Coyne, their driver, where the road intersected with the main road running south to Cornamona.
-After telling Coyne to meet them in about an hour, by which time they would have served all 12 ejectments, the last one being served on Mathias Kerrigan, they set out on foot.
-When they had not returned by 4:00 p.m., the driver drove on to Cornamona where he alerted the Royal Irish Constabulary (RIC).
-The police proceeded to Upper Cloghbrack to look for the missing Huddys.
+After telling Coyne to meet them in about an hour, by which time they would have served all 12 eviction notices, with the last to be served on Mathias Kerrigan, they set out on foot.
+When they had not returned by 4:00 p.m., the driver drove on to Cornamona and alerted the Royal Irish Constabulary (RIC).
+The peelers proceeded to Upper Cloghbrack to look for the missing Huddys.

 Investigation

-The next day, the police questioned all of the adults of Upper Cloghbrack, but no one had any information on the Huddys even though it was known that Huddy and his grandson had gone into Upper Cloghbrack for the purpose of serving ejectment papers the previous day.
+The next day, the police questioned all of the adults of Upper Cloghbrack, but no one revealed any information on the Huddys even though it was known that Huddy and his grandson had gone into Upper Cloghbrack for the purpose of serving ejectment papers the previous day.
 After tracing the Huddys' movements as far as the house of Mathias Kerrigan, the police found evidence of a struggle in Kerrigan's yard, as well as a mark made by a bullet in the wall of the gable end of Kerrigan's house and bloodstains on the wall.
 Kerrigan and his sixteen-year-old son Matthew were taken into custody.

 For four days, the RIC dug up bogland and searched the mountains without result.
 Forty crewmen of HMS Banterer, a Royal Navy vessel anchored in Galway Bay, sailed up the River Corrib to Lough Mask.
 After dragging the lake for 12 days they recovered the decomposing bodies, first John's in a sack and then Joseph's weighted with a rock in his overcoat.

 The RIC, now believing that the death of the Huddys was a result of an entire village rising up against the process servers, arrested, in addition to Mathias Kerrigan and his son, fifteen men on suspicion of complicity in the murders.
 Mathias Kerrigan was detained in Galway City Jail for nine months without being charged.
 In September 1882, he turned approver, that is, an informer, and named three men as responsible for the killings.
 Michael Flynn and Thomas Higgins of Middle Cloghbrack and Patrick Higgins (Long) of Upper Cloghbrack were charged with the murders.